MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/change-payment-method.md

 ## Change your payment frequency

 > [!IMPORTANT]
 > You cannot use the old admin center to change your payment frequency.
-If you want to change how frequently you pay for your subscription, either from annual to monthly or monthly to annual, you'll need to select the **Try the preview** toggle located at the top of the Home page, or [call Office 365 support](../contact-support-for-business-products.md) for help.
+If you want to change how frequently you pay for your subscription, either from annual to monthly or monthly to annual, you'll need to select the **Try the new admin center** toggle located at the top of the Home page, or [call Office 365 support](../contact-support-for-business-products.md) for help.

-The preview is available to all Microsoft 365 admins, you can opt in by selecting **Try the preview** toggle located at the top of the Home page.
+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Billing**\> <a href="https://go.microsoft.com/fwlink/p/?linkid=842054" target="_blank">Products & services</a> page.